LedgerHQ/ragger/doc/tutorial_screen.rst

 .. _tutorial_screen:

-Complex UI management - Flex / Stax
+Complex UI management - touchable screen devices
 ===================================

 Interacting programmatically with an application tends to be a non-trivial